top of page

 • The Bank Lending Channel of Quantitative Tightening

-With Alba Patozi and Mo Wazzi (BoE)
+With Alba Patozi and Mo Wazzi (BoE).
+Draft available upon request.

 • Quantitative Tightening, Bank Lending, and Monetary Policy